 There is no stand down period for allotment in these circumstances.

-Issuers will also be required to update their websites within five working days of registration, to notify the details of the amendment.
+Issuers will also be required to update their websites within 5 working days of registration, to notify the details of the amendment.

 How do you register trust deeds and deeds of participation?